 Chimney stacks

 Repair category 2

-Notes Spalling/eroding stonework was noted along with open mortar joints.
+Notes Spalling/eroding stonework was noted along with frost action and open mortar joints.
+Weathered flashings were also evident along with a chimney appearing to be leaning slightly.
 Repairs and ongoing maintenance will be required.
+Due to the exposed location of the property a higher than average degree of regular maintenance and repair will be required.

-Roofing including roof space Repair category 1 Notes No significant defects were noted at the time of inspection.
-Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
-Condensation/staining was evident within the roof void area although this is assumed to be from the roof coverings.
-This should be monitored and in the event of additional condensation/staining additional ventilation/repairs may be required.
-There is a flat roof over the bay projection.
+Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates and components were visible.
+Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+More extensive overhaul work may be required in future.
+There are flat roofs over the extensions, dormers and main roof.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
 It may be prudent to confirm the service history of the roof covering.
+Due to the exposed location of the property a higher than average degree of regular maintenance and repair will be required.